reality/jsbot/README.md

 * It connects to a server
 * Listeners
 * Ping/Pong
-* Some of the other functionality you'd expect like
+* Some of the other functionality you'd expect, like, what do you want from me?